redwoodjs/redwood/docs/docs/contributing-overview.md

 ---
-title: Contributing Overview
+title: Contributing
-description: There are several ways you can contribute to Redwood.
+description: There are several ways you can contribute to Redwood
 slug: contributing
 ---